TariqAHassan/alsek/docs/guided_tour.md

 !!! warning
-    If a worker pool encounters a message which refers to an unknown task, an error will be logged prior and message will be failed.
+    If a worker pool encounters a message which refers to an unknown task, an error will be logged prior and the message will be failed.